-Governments of Montenegro and Republika Srpska talks on environmental impact of RWE Drina hydro projects14.
-December 2012. / SEE Energy News
+Governments of Montenegro and Republika Srpska talks on environmental impact of RWE Drina hydro projects, SEE Energy News

 Meeting of Representatives of the Republic Srpska and Montenegrin Government regarding the planned construction of Buk Bijela and Foca will be held tomorrow in Banja Luka.
 From the Entity Ministry of Spatial Planning, Civil Engineering and Environment they announced that a study on the impact on the environment of hydro power plants Buk Bijela and Foca will be presented at the meeting and consultations will be held on planned projects to build these power plants in the context of the potential cross-border impact on the environment.